 Child abduction law and foreign holidays

 Most parents assume that they can take their child on holiday wherever they want.
 That is not necessarily the case.
-If a parent has a Residence Order or a Child Arrangements Order saying that a child lives with them (and there are no other Court Orders preventing taking a child on foreign holidays) then they can take a child abroad on holiday for a month, without needing the other parent’s agreement.
-A lot of parents don’t have Court Orders sorting out the arrangements for their child.
-That means if either parent wants to take the child on holiday to a foreign country they need the other parent’s agreement or a Court Order.
-Most couples co-operate about holidays and see the benefits of a child spending time abroad but, if not, a Court Order can be applied for.
+If a parent has a Child Arrangements Order saying the child lives with them (and there are no other Court Orders preventing their taking their child on foreign holidays) then they can take a child abroad on holiday for a month, without needing the other parent’s agreement.
+There should still be communication and consultation between parents.

 Some parents worry about their child being kept abroad, after a holiday.
 That can be especially relevant when there are family connections to a foreign country.
 This can be grounds to object to a holiday or for a Court to put special safeguards in place to ensure that the child returns at the end of their holiday, either by agreement or the Court making a Prohibited Steps Order.

-Moving to live abroad with a child or objecting to a move
+Child abduction law and moving to live abroad with a child or objecting to a move

-Detailed plans for housing, schooling, and contact arrangements with the left behind parent and extended family will need to be thought through.
+Detailed plans for housing, schooling, and contact arrangements with the left-behind parent and extended family will need to be thought through.
 A parent who wants to leave with their child needs to start to put a very coherent plan in place to get the other parent’s agreement or a Court Order.

 Who can object to a child’s move abroad?

-If the other parent has Parental Responsibility for your child you will need their consent or permission of the Court.
+If the other parent has parental responsibility for your child, you will need their consent or permission of the Court.
 A mother of a child always has parental responsibility.
-The child’s father will also have parental responsibility if the parents were married when the child was born or if the father is named on the birth certificate provided the child was born after 1 December 2003.
+The child’s father will also have parental responsibility if the parents were married when the child was born or if the father is named on the birth certificate, provided the child was born after 1 December 2003.